 The good news is that rice cookers operate at well below unsafe temperatures for PTFE, so they are safe to use.
 You have to be careful when washing, and always use the plastic spatula that came with the cooker to avoid scratching the pot.
 Do not put a nonstick inner pot in the dishwasher.

 Another thing to know is that higher end rice cookers tend to use more durable grades of PTFE on their inner pots.
 As with cookware, the PTFE is going to wear out (or peel off) eventually, regardless of the grade.
-But if you spend a little more on a rice cooker, your inner pot may last a little longer.
+But if you spend a little more on a rice cooker, your inner pot is going to last a little longer.
 (Having said that, we believe the most important factor for longevity of nonstick coatings is proper care: always use the rice spatula, never put in the dishwasher or use abrasive scrubby pads, etc.)

 Handles: One other inner pot feature is handles: some have handles and some do not.
 Not having handles is not a deal breaker, but they do make it easier to lift the hot inner pot out of the rice cooker.
 While we don't recommend choosing a rice cooker just because it has handles, they do tend to be found on the more expensive lines of most brands (Zojirushi and Cuckoo included).